Acetoacetyl-CoA reductase

-Thus, the two substrates of this enzyme are (R)-3-hydroxyacyl-CoA and NADP^{+}, whereas its 3 products are 3-oxoacyl-CoA, NADPH, and H^{+}.
+The two substrates of this enzyme are the (R) isomer of a 3-hydroxyacyl derivative of coenzyme A and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are the corresponding 3-oxoacyl derivative of the coenzyme, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (R)-3-hydroxyacyl-CoA:NADP^{+} oxidoreductase.
 Other names in common use include acetoacetyl coenzyme A reductase, hydroxyacyl coenzyme-A dehydrogenase, NADP^{+}-linked acetoacetyl CoA reductase, NADPH:acetoacetyl-CoA reductase, D(−)-beta-hydroxybutyryl CoA-NADP^{+} oxidoreductase, short chain beta-ketoacetyl(acetoacetyl)-CoA reductase, beta-ketoacyl-CoA reductase, D-3-hydroxyacyl-CoA reductase, and (R)-3-hydroxyacyl-CoA dehydrogenase.
 This enzyme participates in butanoate metabolism.